2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 If you’re planning a trip to Peru, chances are you’ll land at Lima International Airport.
-Why not kick off or wrap up your adventure with a couple of relaxing and exciting days in this vibrant city?
+Why not kick off or wrap up your adventure with a couple of relaxing and exciting days in this bustling city?

 We really enjoyed our couple days in Lima.
 After a long flight from Canada, we thought we should recover here before moving on to the rest of our Peru adventure.